stonevanzuiden/nunjucks-scaffolder/README.md

 `nunjucks-scaffolder` recursively copies files & directories from a source directory to a destination directory, using [ncp](https://github.com/AvianFlu/ncp) under the hood.
-Each file is rendered as a [nunjucks template](https://mozilla.github.io/nunjucks/templating.html) with the contents of the context file passed as context to each template.
+Each file, filename and directory name is parsed as a [nunjucks template](https://mozilla.github.io/nunjucks/templating.html) with the contents of the context file passed as context to each template.
 The context file is parsed as [jsonnet](http://jsonnet.org).

 If the destination directory doesn't exist, the scaffolder will create it (but only